Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

 VA Ratings for Sleep Apnea Secondary to PTSD

-The VA rates sleep apnea under Diagnostic Code 6847, and the severity of your symptoms helps determine the percentage rating.
-Here’s how sleep apnea rating breaks down:
+According to 38 CFR § 4.97 – Respiratory System, the VA rates sleep apnea under Diagnostic Code 6847, and the severity of your symptoms helps determine the percentage rating.
+Here’s how the sleep apnea rating breaks down:

-• 50% Rating: Requires the use of a CPAP machine or other breathing assistance device.
+50% Requires the use of a CPAP machine or other breathing device.

-The 50% rating is the most common for sleep apnea secondary to PTSD, as veterans often require a CPAP machine.
+The 50% rating is the most common for sleep apnea secondary to post-traumatic stress disorder, as veterans often require a CPAP machine.

 Combined VA Disability Ratings